Boniville: History

 In 1965, Granman Tolinga moved the capital from Boniville to Papaïchton, and as of 1993, Boniville is a village within the commune of Papaïchton.
+The village was closely associated with the lo Dikan clan, which has since become extinct.
 The village has lost its importance, and has been reduced to a small hamlet.
 Boniville is still characterised by traditional Aluku architecture with tembé (painted and carved wood work).
 In 2017, five traditional houses in Boniville and Loca were restored by the National Forests Office.